 I’m not suggesting that your company has to completely give up on the doomsday scenario.
 However remote the possibility of a cataclysmic event, you want to be prepared.

-I am saying that your business continuity plan ought to cover the risks inherent in conducting day-to-day business as well as the remote possibilities…things like the current brittle economic environment, or risks to our business structure and processes (e.g., cloud computing, embezzlement, misuse of company information, swine flu).
+I am saying that your business continuity plan ought to cover the risks inherent in conducting day-to-day business as well as the remote possibilities… things like the current brittle economic environment, or risks to our business structure and processes (e.g., cloud computing, embezzlement, misuse of company information, swine flu), and also consider shortages of critical supplies (toilet paper), skills (health professionals), and workers (from a lockdown order).

 What do you think?
 Could your crisis and continuity management plan take a more comprehensive, risk-based approach?
 Are you satisfied with your current plan?
 Do you even have a plan?